nestordemeure/friedrich/readme.md

 println!("samples: {:?}", sampler.sample(&mut rng));
 ```

-## Functionalities

-This implementation lets you :

-- define a gaussian process with default parameters or using the builder pattern
-- train it on multidimensional data
-- fit the parameters (kernel and prior) on the training data
-- add additional samples and refit the process
-- predict the mean and variance and covariance matrix for given inputs
-- sample the distribution at a given position

 ## Inputs

-Most methods of this library can currently work with the following input / ouput pairs :
+Most methods of this library can currently work with the following `input -> ouput` pairs :

 - `Vec<Vec<f64>> -> Vec<f64>` each inner vector is a multidimentional training sample
 - `Vec<f64> -> f64` a single multidimensional sample